Skip to main content

 Render options

-To customize how the viewer renders the space, you can pass in a number of options to the rendering engine.
+To customize how the space viewer renders the space, you can pass in a number of options to the rendering engine.
 Below are the options currently exposed.
 Render options should be passed through startViewer as described right below, or updated dynamically as described further.

-interface RenderOptions {
+interface SpaceRenderOptions {

 backgroundColor?: string;